jetlime/BSP05_Subtyping_Session_Tool/README.md

 ```

 ```
-- compiling-Viewer : Source code from the viewer executable, to be modified such that we can visulize parallel subtyping under the form of an automata.
+- compiling-Viewer : Source code from the viewer executable, to be modified such that we can visulize parallel subtyping under the form of an automata.(Not developped yet)
 ```

 ```
 - Horne-Alg : Current work on the implementation of the parallel subtyping algorithm developped by Ross Hornes.
-Currently modifyng the parser such that the dual of '|' can be defined.
-Starting to implement the algorithm in haskell in the sequents.hs file.
 ```

 ```